FC-Datalog as a Framework for Efficient String Querying: Conclusions and Future Work

-\changetwo{We illustrated tailoring a fragment in Section \ref{sec:application}, where we constructed $\dollaplus$ $\fcdatalog$.
+We hence established the endpoints of a range of $\fcdatalog$ fragments that all capture $\logspace$, and showed how we can restrict this further to reduce combined complexity to linear time.
+We have therefore paved the way to construct further fragments which can be tailored for particular applications.
+We illustrated tailoring a fragment in Section \ref{sec:application}, where we constructed $\dollaplus$ $\fcdatalog$.
 This allows us to straightforwardly model deterministic regex without the need for a technically involved automata model.
-Yet, as for $\dolla$ $\fcdatalog$: we capture $\logspace$, determinism can be checked in polynomial time, and strictly decreasing programs have linear combined complexity.
-We then showed how deterministic regex can be used as atoms}, and how we can restrict where they are used so as to not compromise on these desirable properties.
+Yet, as for $\dolla$ $\fcdatalog$: we capture $\logspace$, membership in the fragment can be checked in polynomial time, and the strictly decreasing programs have linear combined complexity.
+We then showed how deterministic regex can be used as atoms, and how we can restrict where they are used so as to not compromise on these desirable properties.

-\changeall{As $\logspace$ is closed under complement, we can add stratified negation without affecting the combined complexity.
-Other convenient additions could include predicates that express properties of a string such as "is a letter", and functions that build on these to express properties such as "is the first/last letter".
+Where we added additional forms of pattern equations in our example tailored fragment, there are various other syntactic additions that we could consider.
+As $\logspace$ is closed under complement, we could add stratified negation without affecting the combined complexity.
+Other convenient additions could include predicates that express properties of a string such as ``is a letter", and functions that build on these to express properties such as ``is the first/last letter".
 We could also add regular constraints: atoms that work in the same way as $\drx$-constraints, but match a classical regular expression rather than a deterministic regex, as in $\fcreg$.
-Using these or other syntactic additions, we could further map the range between $\dolla$ and deterministic linear $\fcdatalog$, and investigate how these additions affect checking membership in the fragment}. \changethree{Furthermore, we could also look to find sufficient conditions to ensure membership can be easily checked.}
+Using these or other syntactic additions, we could further map the range between $\dolla$ and deterministic linear $\fcdatalog$, and investigate how these additions affect checking membership in the fragment.
+Furthermore, we could also look to find sufficient conditions to ensure membership can be easily checked.